achllx/Python-Simple-CRUD-Project/README.md

 3. Add data to the database.
 4. Delete existing data in the database.
 5. Update the data in the database.

+---
+**NOTE**

+Please take a note, if you want to reuse this code for personal purposes, please pay attention to the data that can be modified and then replace everything related to it so that errors don't occur.

+---